Properties of Pure Substance

 - Gases behave differently at a given temperature and pressure, but they behave very much the same at temperature and pressures normalized with respect to their critical temperatures and pressures.

-- The normalization is done as introducing new terms,
+- The normalization is done by introducing new terms,

 and reduce temperature: